Giovanna joyce imbesi, MBA

 Lisa Yen was a nurse practitioner hospitalist for over 12 years prior to her husband’s diagnosis with advanced, metastatic pancreatic NET in January 2015.
 As a medical professional, a caregiver, and most recently, a health coach to NET patients, she brings a unique perspective to LACNETS.
 In her role as Program Director, she works with the team to plan content for the monthly educational meetings and annual patient educational conference as well as developing such as NETConnect and a program to offer health coaching to NET patients.
 Her passion is to help improve the quality of life for those who have been touched by NET.

-Lisa earned a bachelor of arts in psychology from Wheaton College in Illinois in 1997, a bachelor of science in nursing from Loyola University of Chicago in 1998, and a master of science in nursing from the University of California, Los Angeles School of Nursing’s Acute Care Nurse Practitioner Program in 2003.
-She recently completed Vanderbilt University’s Health Coaching Certificate Program.
-She has been active in community service and church activities including serving breakfast at homeless shelters for over 10 years.
-She also has served in medical missions in Kenya and Haiti.
-Other than her passion for helping people, she also enjoys cooking, snowboarding, and musical theater.
+Lisa earned a bachelor of arts in psychology from Wheaton College in Illinois in 1997, a bachelor of science in nursing from Loyola University of Chicago in 1998, a master of science in nursing from the University of California, Los Angeles School of Nursing’s Acute Care Nurse Practitioner Program in 2003, and a post-graduate certification in Health Coaching from Vanderbilt University in 2017.
+She is a Nationally Board Certified Health and Wellness Coach (NBC-HWC) recognized by the International Consortium of Health and Wellness Coaches.
+She has been active in community service and has served in medical missions in Kenya and Haiti.
+Other than her passion for helping people, she also enjoys cooking, snowboarding, and attending theater.